 - MAY CONTAIN [ALLERGEN(S)] – The allergen is not in the ingredients but even with GMPs in place cross contamination is unavoidable at some point in the manufacturing process.
 We advise customers with an allergy to NOT consume products that “MAY CONTAIN” their allergen.
 You’ll see “MAY CONTAIN” statement on many chocolate products and dry baking mixes because there is an inherent risk of cross-contamination for those types of products.

 I know it’s not easy but I hope this little lesson helps ease the back-to-school burden and the worries about shopping with food allergies.
-If you need more information on food allergies, the FDA’s Food Allergy Fact Sheet for Consumers is really helpful as are the resources from the Food Allergy and Anaphylaxis Network.
+If you need more information on food allergies, the FDA’s Food Allergy Fact Sheet for Consumers is really helpful as are the resources from Food Allergy Research & Education.

 How do you navigate the challenges of grocery shopping with food allergies?